 Some toddlers attempt to escape during bedtime or right after being put down for bed, while others do it in the middle of the night, startling their sleepy parents in the wee hours of the morning.

 For many parents their child starts trying to escape the crib as young as 12, 15, or 18 months—way before tired parents thought they would have to deal with it.
-This is often part of the two year old sleep regression and does not mean your toddler is ready to move to a big kid bed.
+This is often part of the 18 month sleep regression or two year old sleep regression and does not mean your toddler is ready to move to a big kid bed.